-The big questions then get asked: How much will it cost to repair an iPhone XR?
-And, should you spend the money on the repair, or should you put that money towards a new phone?
+The big questions then get asked: How much does iPhone XR repair cost?
+Is it cheaper than picking up a used iPhone XR replacement?
+And, should you spend the money on the repair, or should you put that money towards an upgrade?

 How much does iPhone XR screen replacement cost?

 Now that you’ve gotten past the initial shock and sadness of having broken your phone, you should begin figuring out how much the repair will cost.
 There are several factors at play when it comes to the cost.
 Repair pricing can vary from shop to shop, and even from market to market.